 “I cannot work with my brother,” said Mark.
 “Look at him sitting on his throne like he rules the place.
 Until he arrived everything was fine.
 He has to go.
 That’s what I want.”

 “No Mark,” said Donna.
 “Everything was not as you say fine before Robin arrived at my invitation.
-We had underestimated the staff we needed and were working twenty hours a day even though this was meant to be our retirement.
+We had underestimated the staff we needed and were working twenty hours a day, even though this was meant to be our retirement.
 As I see it, we have two choices to maintain peace and a happy ship in front of the customers.
 Either Robin goes, or you, Susan and the kids go.”

 “We can do this voluntarily,” said Jack.
 “Or I will decide bearing in mind we desperately need to reduce our costs.
 Robin, do you want to go back to the UK?”

 “No thanks.
 I quit everything to come here and make this work.
-My entertainment evenings prove I can attract more customers which we can continue with the residents during the difficult winter months.
+My entertainment evenings prove I can attract more customers, which we can continue with the residents during the difficult winter months.
 Whereas Mark adds nothing to the business and scowls at the customers because he is unhappy being in Spain.
 He was like it before I went back last time and was still the same on my return.
 If I may, I’d like to make a suggestion for Mark and Susan to consider.”

 “I’d like to make a suggestion,” mimicked Mark in a fairy-like voice.